 Accessible Information Standard for health and social care

-The ‘Accessible Information Standard’ aims to make sure that people who have a disability, impairment or sensory loss are provided with information that they can easily read and understand or have the support needed so they can communicate effectively with health and social care services.
+The ‘Accessible Information Standard’ (link takes you to the NHS England website) aims to make sure that people who have a disability, impairment or sensory loss are provided with information that they can easily read and understand or have the support needed so they can communicate effectively with health and social care services.

 The CCG has;